jacktreado/dpm/README.md

 `g++ -O3 --std=c++11 -I src main/[DIR NAME]/[MAIN FILE NAME].cpp src/*.cpp -o bin.o`

-# Jamming of deformable particles with sinusoidal preferred angle profiles
+# Jamming of deformable particles with sinusoidal preferred angles

 Using the main file `main/jam/bidisperseSinusoidalParticleJamming.cpp`, you can generate jammed packings (at a specified pressure) of bidisperse, purely repulsive, deformable particles with lobed shapes sets by a sinusoidally-varying preferred angle profile.